- Examine how you can embed opportunities for social-emotional learning and development during daily routines and activities.

 Addressing the Social-Emotional Needs of All Children

 For some children, you will need to work closely with the family, share observations and documentation, and perhaps work with a consultant from an agency or school district that their family has contacted.
 An infant or toddler with special needs may have an Individual Family Service Plan (IFSP) that describes all the special services for the child and family.
-A preschool or a school-age child with special needs may have an Individual Education Plan (IEP) that typically addresses school-based special services and supports.
-Children with special needs often need changes or adaptations to materials, environments, and routines.
-They also may have specific behavior plans that you and their parents need to carefully implement and monitor.
-You will want to ask the child’s family to help you receive any specific training or supports if you are expected to implement any individual social or emotional behavior strategies for a child with special needs or developmental delays.
+A preschool or a school-age child with a disability may have an Individual Education Program (IEP) that typically addresses school-based special services and supports.
+Children with disabilities often need changes or adaptations to materials, environments, and routines.
+They may also have specific behavior plans that you and their parents need to carefully implement and monitor.
+You will want to ask the child’s family to help you receive any specific training or supports if you are expected to implement any individual social or emotional behavior strategies for a child with disabilities or developmental delays.

 Recognize that some children you care for may be dealing with challenging life circumstances.
-Such challenges may require intensive services.
-You help children build resilience to deal with stressful life events.
-As a family child care provider, you can tell families about local community services.
+Such challenges may require specialized services.
+In order to help children build resilience to deal with stressful life events, you can tell families about local community or installation services.
 Keep informed and have web addresses, phone numbers, and contacts for social service agencies and programs in your community handy so you will be ready to assist families when they seek services for themselves and their child.